thihakyawlin762-alt/ICT105-Plum0-MVP/docs/mvp-decision.md

 ## 2. Evidence Supporting the Decision

-The MVP validation produced positive results with a **90% task completion rate** from 20 participants.
-Users successfully completed the main assignment management workflow, including logging in, adding assignments, searching, editing, and viewing dashboards.
+The customer validation results indicate that the Smart Assignment Tracker MVP is ready to continue with **minor revisions** before final implementation.

+The decision is supported by the following dashboard evidence:

+- **Task Success Rate:** **95%**, showing that almost all participants successfully completed their assigned tasks.
-The average ease-of-use score was **4.3/5**, while the average interest level was **4.5/5**, indicating that participants found the system useful and easy to understand.
+- **Average Ease of Use:** **4.35 / 5**, indicating that users found the system intuitive and easy to use.

-Although the core functionality performed well, several usability issues were identified, including search filter labels, validation message visibility, save button placement, and lecturer dashboard navigation.
-These issues can be resolved through interface improvements without changing the overall MVP direction.
+- **Interest Rate:** **95%**, demonstrating that most participants would continue using the system in the future.
+- Most users experienced **no major confusion**, while the remaining feedback focused on improving interface elements such as search filter labels, button placement, navigation, and the date picker.

+These findings demonstrate that the MVP successfully meets its primary objectives.
+The identified issues are usability improvements rather than fundamental problems with the system design or functionality.

 ---